YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 You can also perform the same operation from inside YottaDB/GT.M

 .. parsed-literal::
-   GTM>zsystem "find .fis-gtm -iname hello.[mo]"
+   YDB>zsystem "find .fis-gtm -iname hello.[mo]"
-   GTM>
+   YDB>

 or

 .. parsed-literal::
-   GTM>do SILENT^%RSEL("hello") zwrite %ZR
+   YDB>do SILENT^%RSEL("hello") zwrite %ZR
    %ZR=0

-   GTM>
+   YDB>

 Had there been a routine, the response might look like this:

 .. parsed-literal::
-   GTM>do SILENT^%RSEL("hello") zwrite %ZR
+   YDB>do SILENT^%RSEL("hello") zwrite %ZR
    %ZR=1
    %ZR("hello")="/home/gtmuser/.fis-gtm/r/"

-   GTM>
+   YDB>

 If you are not comfortable with the terse commands of the default vi editor, you can install your preferred editor.
 Other editors that are installed on the virtual machine are fte, jed, joe and nano.
 Nano may be the easiest editor for you to use if you are not familiar with any editor included with the virtual machine.
 In nano Ctrl-G provides a screen with keyboard shortcuts.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ export EDITOR=`which nano`
    gtmuser@gtmworkshop:~$ gtm
-   GTM>
+   YDB>

 Instruct YottaDB/GT.M to run the routine ^hello and note that it reports an error:

 .. parsed-literal::
-   GTM>do ^hello
+   YDB>do ^hello
    %GTM-E-ZLINKFILE, Error while zlinking "hello"
    %GTM-E-FILENOTFND, File hello not found
-   GTM>do SILENT^%RSEL("hello") zwrite %ZR
+   YDB>do SILENT^%RSEL("hello") zwrite %ZR
    %ZR=0
-   GTM>
+   YDB>

 Within YottaDB/GT.M, use zedit "hello" to start the editor.
 Create a simple “Hello, World” program,save it and return to YottaDB/GT.M.
 Now notice that the source file exists (you can use the arrow key to recall the previous command within YottaDB/GT.M) but there is no object file.

 .. parsed-literal::
-   GTM>do SILENT^%RSEL("hello") zwrite %ZR
+   YDB>do SILENT^%RSEL("hello") zwrite %ZR
    %ZR=1
    %ZR("hello")="/home/gtmuser/.fis-gtm/V6.2-000_x86_64/r/"

-   GTM>do SILENT^%RSEL("hello","OBJ") zwrite %ZR
+   YDB>do SILENT^%RSEL("hello","OBJ") zwrite %ZR
    %ZR=0

-   GTM>
+   YDB>

 Now run the program - it runs as expected.

 .. parsed-literal::
-   GTM>do ^hello
+   YDB>do ^hello
    Hello, World

-   GTM>
+   YDB>

 Now you now also have an object file.
 YottaDB/GT.M dynamically, and automatically, compiles the source program into the object program when you execute do ^hello.

 .. parsed-literal::
-   GTM>do SILENT^%RSEL("hello","OBJ") zwrite %ZR
+   YDB>do SILENT^%RSEL("hello","OBJ") zwrite %ZR
    %ZR=1
    %ZR("hello")="/home/gtmuser/.fis-gtm/V6.2-000_x86_64/o/"

-   GTM>
+   YDB>

-[Note that since YottaDb/GT.M is a compiler, it can generate error messages at compile time as well as at run time.
-Indeed when compiling an application such as VistA, there may be hundreds of lines of error messages triggered by lines of code that are legal for other M implementations but not for GT.M.
+[Note that since YottaDB/GT.M is a compiler, it can generate error messages at compile time as well as at run time.
+Indeed when compiling an application such as VistA, there may be hundreds of lines of error messages triggered by lines of code that are legal for other M implementations but not for YottaDB/GT.M.
 These lines are protected in VistA and are inside conditional statements that are executed only on the appropriate M implementation, so they are nothing to be concerned about.]

 Let's also get the time stamps of the files; notice that the source code file is older than the object code file:

 .. parsed-literal::
-   GTM>zsystem "find .fis-gtm -name hello.[mo] -exec ls -l {} \;"
+   YDB>zsystem "find .fis-gtm -name hello.[mo] -exec ls -l {} \;"
    -rw-rw-r-- 1 gtmuser gtmuser 1048 Nov 14 11:15 .fis-gtm/V6.2-000_x86_64/o/hello.o
    -rw-rw-r-- 1 gtmuser gtmuser 35 Nov 14 11:14 .fis-gtm/V6.2-000_x86_64/r/hello.m

-   GTM>
+   YDB>

 Now edit the program with zedit "hello" then change it, e.g., make it print "Aloha, World" instead and save it.

-Again execute do ^hello and note that YottaDb/GT.M still prints "Hello, World".
-This is because YottaDb/GT.M already has an hello module linked in its address space, and does not go out every time to check if there is a new version.
-This is “clobber protection” and a YottaDb/GT.M feature.
+Again execute do ^hello and note that YottaDB/GT.M still prints "Hello, World".
+This is because YottaDB/GT.M already has an hello module linked in its address space, and does not go out every time to check if there is a new version.
+This is “clobber protection” and a YottaDB/GT.M feature.

-Execute zLink "hello" which tells YottaDb/GT.M to re-link hello even if it already has one linked in its address space, followed by do ^hello and note that it now prints "Aloha, World" .
-Verify that the source file is newer and that YottaDb/GT.M has created a new object file.
+Execute zLink "hello" which tells YottaDB/GT.M to re-link hello even if it already has one linked in its address space, followed by do ^hello and note that it now prints "Aloha, World" .
+Verify that the source file is newer and that YottaDB/GT.M has created a new object file.

 .. parsed-literal::
-   GTM>zedit "hello"
+   YDB>zedit "hello"

-   GTM>do ^hello
+   YDB>do ^hello
    Hello,world

-   GTM>zlink "hello"
+   YDB>zlink "hello"

-   GTM>do ^hello
+   YDB>do ^hello
    Aloha, world

-   GTM>zsystem "find .fis-gtm -name hello.[mo] -exec ls -l {} \;"
+   YDB>zsystem "find .fis-gtm -name hello.[mo] -exec ls -l {} \;"
    -rw-rw-r-- 1 gtmuser gtmuser 1048 Nov 14 11:20 .fis-gtm/V6.2-000_x86_64/o/hello.o
    -rw-rw-r-- 1 gtmuser gtmuser 35 Nov 14 11:20 .fis-gtm/V6.2-000_x86_64/r/hello.m

-   GTM>
+   YDB>

 .. note::
-    To avoid being surprised by running an old version of a routine that you have just edited, it is important to understand how dynamic compilation and linking work on GT.M.
+    To avoid being surprised by running an old version of a routine that you have just edited, it is important to understand how dynamic compilation and linking work on YottaDB/GT.M.

-The $zroutines ISV tells YottaDb/GT.M where to find routines:
+The $zroutines ISV tells YottaDB/GT.M where to find routines:

 .. parsed-literal::
-   GTM>write $zroutines
+   YDB>write $zroutines
    /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o(/home/gtmuser/.fis-gtm/V6.2-000_x86_64/r /home/gtmuser/.fis-gtm/r) /usr/lib/fis-gtm/V6.2-000_x86_64/plugin/o(/usr/lib/fis-gtm/V6.2-000_x86_64/plugin/r) /usr/lib/fis-gtm/V6.2-000_x86_64/libgtmutil.so /usr/lib/fis-gtm/V6.2-000_x86_64
-   GTM>
+   YDB>

-V6.2-000, the latest GT.M release as of the date of this document, is used in this release of the Acculturation Workshop.
+V6.2-000, the latest GT.M release and r1.10, the latest YottaDB release as of the date of this document, are used in this release of the Acculturation Workshop.
 Future YottaDB/GT.M releases may by default suffix one or more directories with an asterisk, e.g., instead of /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o, you may see /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o*.
 More on this below.

-At process startup, $zroutines is initialized from the environment variable $gtmroutines, but it can be altered from within the GT.M process.
+At process startup, $zroutines is initialized from the environment variable $gtmroutines, but it can be altered from within the YottaDB/GT.M process.

 .. parsed-literal::
-   GTM>set $zroutines=". "_$ztrnlnm("gtm_dist")
+   YDB>set $zroutines=". "_$ztrnlnm("gtm_dist")

-   GTM>write $zroutines
+   YDB>write $zroutines
    . /usr/lib/fis-gtm/V6.2-000_x86_64
-   GTM>write $ztrnlnm("gtmroutines")
+   YDB>write $ztrnlnm("gtmroutines")
    /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o(/home/gtmuser/.fis-gtm/V6.2-000_x86_64/r /home/gtmuser/.fis-gtm/r) /usr/lib/fis-gtm/V6.2-000_x86_64
-   GTM>
+   YDB>

 The ZEDIT command always puts new routines in the first source directory in the search path.
 Use it to create a new routine to print the current date and time at the Universal Time Coordinate.
 After the change to $zroutines above, notice how a newly created program and object file are created in the current directory (.).

 .. parsed-literal::
-   GTM>zedit "UTC"
+   YDB>zedit "UTC"
-   GTM>zprint ^UTC
+   YDB>zprint ^UTC
    UTC     zsystem "TZ=UTC date"
            quit

-   GTM>do ^UTC
+   YDB>do ^UTC
    Fri Nov 14 16:25:28 UTC 2014

-   GTM>zsystem "find . -name UTC\* -exec ls -l {} \;"
+   YDB>zsystem "find . -name UTC\* -exec ls -l {} \;"
    -rw-rw-r-- 1 gtmuser gtmuser 32 Nov 14 11:24 ./UTC.m
    -rw-rw-r-- 1 gtmuser gtmuser 1000 Nov 14 11:25 ./UTC.o

-   GTM>
+   YDB>

 YottaDB/GT.M also provides a mechanism for processes to indicate that instead of explicitly relinking newer versions of routines, they would like to “subscribe” to and automatically execute the latest updated (“published”) object code of routines.
 Processes indicate this interest by appending an asterisk (“*”) to each directory name from which they wish to execute the latest object code.

-Start a new session of YottaDb/GT.M (so that you don't have any routines linked the old way), and modify $zroutines to append an asterisk to the object directory from which your routines are executed.
-If you are using a version of YottaDb/GT.M newer than V6.2-000, the gtmprofile script may already have appended the requisite asterisk.
+Start a new session of YottaDB/GT.M (so that you don't have any routines linked the old way), and modify $zroutines to append an asterisk to the object directory from which your routines are executed.
+If you are using a version of YottaDB/GT.M newer than V6.2-000, the gtmprofile script may already have appended the requisite asterisk.
 Then execute the “hello” program to make the process link the object code:

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ gtm

-   GTM>write $zroutines
+   YDB>write $zroutines
    /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o(/home/gtmuser/.fis-gtm/V6.2-000_x86_64/r /home/gtmuser/.fis-gtm/r) /usr/lib/fis-gtm/V6.2-000_x86_64/plugin/o(/usr/lib/fis-gtm/V6.2-000_x86_64/plugin/r) /usr/lib/fis-gtm/V6.2-000_x86_64/libgtmutil.so /usr/lib/fis-gtm/V6.2-000_x86_64
-   GTM>set $zroutines=$piece($zroutines,"4/o",1)_"4/o*"_$piece($zroutines,"4/o",2)
+   YDB>set $zroutines=$piece($zroutines,"4/o",1)_"4/o*"_$piece($zroutines,"4/o",2)

-   GTM>write $zroutines
+   YDB>write $zroutines
    /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o*(/home/gtmuser/.fis-gtm/V6.2-000_x86_64/r /home/gtmuser/.fis-gtm/r) /usr/lib/fis-gtm/V6.2-000_x86_64/plugin/o(/usr/lib/fis-gtm/V6.2-000_x86_64/plugin/r) /usr/lib/fis-gtm/V6.2-000_x86_64/libgtmutil.so /usr/lib/fis-gtm/V6.2-000_x86_64
-   GTM>do ^hello
+   YDB>do ^hello
    Aloha, world

-   GTM>
+   YDB>

 In a different YottaDB/GT.M process in a different shell session, after appending the asterisk to the object directory, modify the “hello” program to say “Aloha, Universe”.
 Note the use of the environment variable gtm_prompt to differentiate it from the original session.
 After editing it, run the routine, which will compile the new version.
 They use the ZRUPDATE command to publish the new object file:

 .. parsed-literal::
-   GTM2>set $zroutines=$piece($zroutines,"4/o",1)_"4/o*"_$piece($zroutines,"4/o",2)
+   YDB2>set $zroutines=$piece($zroutines,"4/o",1)_"4/o*"_$piece($zroutines,"4/o",2)

-   GTM2>zedit "hello" ; modify it to print Aloha, universe
+   YDB2>zedit "hello" ; modify it to print Aloha, universe

-   GTM2>do ^hello ; this ensures that the new version is compiled Aloha, universe
+   YDB2>do ^hello ; this ensures that the new version is compiled Aloha, universe

-   GTM2>zrupdate $piece($zroutines,"*",1)_"/hello.o" ; publish the object code
+   YDB2>zrupdate $piece($zroutines,"*",1)_"/hello.o" ; publish the object code

-   GTM2>
+   YDB2>

-In a different YottaDb/GT.M process in a different shell session, after appending the asterisk to the object directory, modify the “hello” program to say “Aloha, Universe”.
+In a different YottaDB/GT.M process in a different shell session, after appending the asterisk to the object directory, modify the “hello” program to say “Aloha, Universe”.
 Note the use of the environment variable gtm_prompt to differentiate it from the original session.
 After editing it, run the routine, which will compile the new version.
 They use the ZRUPDATE command to publish the new object file:

 .. parsed-literal::
-   GTM2>set $zroutines=$piece($zroutines,"4/o",1)_"4/o*"_$piece($zroutines,"4/o",2)
+   YDB2>set $zroutines=$piece($zroutines,"4/o",1)_"4/o*"_$piece($zroutines,"4/o",2)

-   GTM2>zedit "hello" ; modify it to print Aloha, universe
+   YDB2>zedit "hello" ; modify it to print Aloha, universe

-   GTM2>do ^hello ; this ensures that the new version is compiled Aloha, universe
+   YDB2>do ^hello ; this ensures that the new version is compiled Aloha, universe

-   GTM2>zrupdate $piece($zroutines,"*",1)_"/hello.o" ; publish the object code
+   YDB2>zrupdate $piece($zroutines,"*",1)_"/hello.o" ; publish the object code

-   GTM2>
+   YDB2>

 In the original session, again run the hello program, and notice that even without an explicit zlink, it has the latest version of the program:

 .. parsed-literal::
-   GTM>do ^hello
+   YDB>do ^hello
    Aloha, universe

-   GTM>
+   YDB>

 The Programmer's Guide explains the use of $ZROUTINES in more detail.